Podcast - Discussing the Mission of Black Women's Health Imperative with CEO Linda Goler Blount

 Building on Existing Policies to Create Lasting Healthcare Change: The Importance of Access

 Sonya Elling: Thank you.
-I completely agree and I apologize, I probably should have said to you at the beginning that it was OK to even say we've made some some steps towards progress, but there's a lot more to be done.
+I completely agree and I apologize, I probably should have said to you at the beginning that it was OK to even say we've made some steps towards progress, but there's a lot more to be done.
 So I shouldn't have put you on the spot saying what is the most innovative policy because I completely agree, a lot more to be done.
 So last year, in 2020, the Office of Minority Health had actually helped push forward and directed the National Academies of Science and Engineering to do a report and study into sickle cell disease.
 And in that report, they actually and I'm reading a direct quote from it, they say "American society has colossally failed individuals living with sickle cell disease who are mostly people of color."
 And I think to your point, I guess what I'm curious about is how we can build off the ACA, but also build off this moment that I think we're seeing in that COVID has unfortunately, has really amplified the inequities and disparities in our country, especially facing people of color.
 And then it's really been further amplified the challenges people with sickle cell have and are facing.
 And we have a new administration and a lot of focus on health inequities and kind of with your tremendous experience, wondering if this is going to be able to spur meaningful and lasting change, particularly for the sickle cell community?

 Linda Goler Blount: Well, you know, I hope so.
-What we saw last year, it is interesting, I had a number of people say to me when when the data started coming out about the disparities in COVID 19, 'Oh, I had no idea health disparities was such a thing.'
+What we saw last year, it is interesting, I had a number of people say to me when the data started coming out about the disparities in COVID 19, 'Oh, I had no idea health disparities was such a thing.'
 And then we saw the brutal murder of George Floyd and others and people said, 'Oh, I had no idea racism was such a thing.'
 And then they said, 'Oh, I had no idea they were related.'
 But yes, we have been talking about this for a very long time and often people, as you know, Sonya talk about the social determinants of health or, you know, frankly, racism and gender discrimination are the social determinants of health because they determine those two factors, determine whether or not you have access to quality food or transportation or adequate housing, all of these other issues that also impact our health.
 And so with COVID-19 last year, for people living with sickle cell disease, a couple of things happened.
 One, many people were concerned and even afraid to go to their doctors because they didn't want to be in a setting that might expose them to COVID-19, because researchers and doctors didn't know if having that having the disease increased your risk for either infection or severe disease.
 We didn't know.
 And so people, you know, very reasonably decided, you know what, I'm going to stay home rather than take that chance.
 But then what we saw were more crises.
-We saw people living in in more pain.
+We saw people living in more pain.
 We saw people not being able to manage their sickle cell disease.
 And that was really not the outcome we were looking for.
 And so more people showed up in the emergency department.
 But of course, that has its own issues.

 Frankly, racism and gender discrimination are the social determinants of health because they determine... whether or not you have access to quality food or transportation or adequate housing, all of these other issues that also impact our health.